darrylmabini/fa-memory-game/README.md

 ## Overview

 This project was created to learn ReactJS.
-The fa-memory-game stands for Font Awesome Memory Games as we are using the Font Awesome icons for matching.
+The fa-memory-game stands for Font Awesome Memory Game.
+Font Awesome icons was used in pairing elements.

 Matching games are games that require players to match similar elements.
-As the name implies, participants need to find a match for a word, picture, or card.
+As the name implies, participants need to find a match for an icon.
+The object of the game is to turn over pairs of matching icons.

 ## How to use